 Of the hundreds of day-use parks in the Oregon state park system, around two dozen charge a day-use parking fee.

-Buy a 12- or 24-month pass
+Buy a 12- or 24-month parking permit -- NEW Buy Online

-Buy a one-day pass
+Buy a one-day parking permit

-The daily pass is good for parking the entire day at any state park that charges a day-use parking fee.
+The daily permit is good for parking the entire day at any state park that charges a day-use parking fee.
 You can leave one day-use fee park and travel to another.
 The day-use fee is a parking fee and not a charge for recreational purposes under ORS 105.672 to ORS 105.696.
 The immunities provided under ORS 105.682 apply to use of state park land for recreational purpose.